imkhanzada93/imkhanzada93.github.io/README.md

 Hi, I'm Muhammad Umar Khan!

 I'm a Software Engineer with a love for coding.
-This site showcases my projects, blog posts, and more.
+This site showcases my profile, projects and my social links.
 Feel free to explore and reach out if you have any questions or collaboration ideas.

 ## Contact